Alpine Climbing gear

 Yes, you’ve guessed it… get the lightest ropes you can.
-Although twin ropes (7.5mm) are becoming more popular for UK climbers it’s still best sticking with double ropes (8mm to 8.5mm), as these can offer more protection if used single and are far more useful when you return to the UK.
-Buy dri-coated (or superdry as it’s called) ropes and don’t expect them to still be fully water resistant if you’ve had them for three years before you take them to the Alps.
-Lengthwise 50m ropes are lighter, but once you’re used to 60s it can be hard returning to the loss of those extra 10m.
+Although twin ropes (7.5mm) are becoming more popular for UK climbers it’s still best to stick with double ropes (8mm to 8.5mm), as these can offer more protection if used single and are far more useful when you return to the UK.
+Buy dry-coated (or Superdry as it’s called) ropes and don’t expect them to still be fully water-resistant if you’ve had them for three years before you take them to the Alps.
+Lengthwise 50m ropes are lighter, but once you’re used to 60s it can be hard returning to the loss of that extra 10 m.
 If you’re only climbing on a single rope then there are several great, thin, lightweight singles on the market (9.5mm-9.7mm), which can take some of the burden off your shoulders.